 An oily skin type is often inherited through genetics, though it can be stimulated by hormonal changes and naturally and consistently high levels of hormones.
 Because the root of oily skin lies in hormones, its severity can fluctuate from week to week and month to month.
 Active oil glands produce a higher amount of sebum that seeps through our pores and follicles and can sit on the skin’s surface, and these oil levels along with dead skin cells can clog these openings and cause spots.
 High-street products that are high in alcohol might claim to tackle oily skin, but actually they could have the opposite effect.
 They strip away the natural oils of your skin and leave it very dry which, as well as causing dry skin and possibly some discomfort, could lead to your skin over-compensating and producing even more oil to replace what was lost.
 We want you to know that professional skin cleansers and a full course of chemical peels (rather than just the occasional one recommended for normal skin types) could help you bring oil production, skin congestion, and spots under control.

 Dry skin type

-Visiting your skin doctor at Emma J Aesthetics will help you not only to understand your skin type, but your unique needs.
+Visiting Emma J Aesthetics will help you not only to understand your skin type, but your unique needs.
 We can develop a personalised treatment plan to improve the health, vibrancy, and appearance of your skin regardless of your skin condition.
 Our range of professional take-home products and in-clinic treatments could transform your skin.
 Get in touch on 01463 830149 to book your initial consultation.